Faith and Spirituality

 Lake Forest College warmly welcomes students of all faiths.
 We cultivate an open dialogue that enables you to broaden your world view and connect with fellow students from diverse traditions.

 The meditation room is a place dedicated to silence, where people could withdraw into themselves, regardless of their faith or religion.
-You can access the meditation room through the stairwell located near the campus shuttle.
+Due to recent campus construction, the meditation room is being relocated.
+For more information contact firstname.lastname@example.org.

 Faith/Spirituality/Religious Student Organizations